lciernik/similarity_consistency/README.md

 ### Project structure

 The code relies on a specific directory structure for data organization.
-All paths are configured in `scripts/project_location.py`.
+All paths are configured created in `scripts/project_location.py`.

 ```plaintext
 project_root/